AlexAndorra/advanced-gp-pydata/README.md

 ## Tutorial Outline

-1. Introduction to Gaussian Processes
+1. Introduction to Probabilistic Modeling (10 min)

-2. Covariance Functions and Kernel Methods
+    - Overview of modeling complex systems using Gaussian distributions.

+2. What is a Gaussian Process?
+(15 min)

+    - Explanation of Gaussian Processes, their features, and properties.
+    - Discussion of the flexibility of GPs in capturing non-linear relationships.

-3. Bayesian Inference in PyMC
+3. Building a Gaussian Process Model in PyMC (10 min)

-4. HSGP Approximation for Large Datasets
+    - How to choose and customize covariance functions to suit different problems.

+4. Fitting and Evaluating your GP Model (5 min)

+    - Methods for fitting GPs and validating their output.

+5. Fast Gaussian Processes: HSGP Approximation (10 min)

+    - Introduction to the HSGP approximation and how it scales GPs to large datasets.

-5. Sports Analytics Case Study
+6. Sports Analytics Case Study (40 min)

+    - Application of GPs to a real-world sports analytics problem.
+    - Step-by-step walkthrough of modeling and prediction using GPs in PyMC.